Click on the SDGs below to see a summary of their status in Helsinki:

 SDG 2: No hunger

-– Helsinki has increased cooperation to develop food aid activities and invested in nutrition counselling.
+– Helsinki has increased cooperation to develop food aid activities through the Stadin Safka model and invested in nutrition counselling.

 SDG 3: Good health and well-being

-– The majority of the adult population are happy and feel that their quality of life and health are good, but there are nevertheless differences in their experiences of quality of life, health and happiness depending on factors such as perceived income adequacy.
+– The majority of the adult population are happy and feel that their quality of life and health are good, but there are differences in their experiences of quality of life, health and happiness depending on factors such as perceived income adequacy, and perceived quality of life has declined.

-– The mental wellbeing of children and young people, especially girls, has deteriorated according to various indicators.
+– The mental well-being of children and young people, especially girls, has deteriorated according to many different indicators.

 SDG 4: Quality education